adversity

 Dinah Shore

 Our ignorance can be divided into problems and mysteries.
-When we

-face a problem, we may not know
+When we face a problem, we may not know its solution, but

-its solution, but we have insight, increasing knowledge, and an inkling of what we are looking for.
-When we face a mystery, however, we can only stare in wonder and bewilderment,
+what we are looking for.
+When we face a mystery, however,

-would even look like.
+an explanation would even look like.

 Noam Chomsky